milessabin/shapeless/README.md

 ## Building shapeless

-shapeless is built with 0.13.7 or later.
+shapeless is built with SBT 0.13.7 or later.
 SBT 0.13.6 has an [issue][namehashing] related to its new name hashing feature which when compiling shapeless causes SBT to loop indefinitely consuming all heap.
 Workarounds are to move to an earlier or later SBT version or disable name hashing by adding,